cardboard-iguana/cardboard-iguana.com/notes/magic-numbers.md

 The `hexeditor` app is a quick-and-easy hex editor, and `file` can give you a sense of whether you've effectively spoofed a file's magic number.

 Note that this can be a lot trickier if you're not dealing with PHP, since many languages don't have PHP's concept of interpreted vs. non-interpreted bits.
-In these cases, you’ll need to intercept the upload request and remove the extra bytes, less you end up with an unexecutable reverse shell!
+In these cases, you'll need to intercept the upload request and remove the extra bytes, less you end up with an unexecutable reverse shell!

 ## References